 AREA CREDITS

-Writing and Speaking: (6-7 credits)
+Communication: (6 credits)

 ENGL 1120 (Composition II) 3

 COMM 1130 (Public Speaking) 3

 Students who do not place into ENGL 1120 may apply the credit hours from the pre erequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements be elow.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements be low.

 Mathematics and Statistics: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Mathematics and Statistics.
 Physical and Natural Sciences: (4 credits)

 4

-Select one course from the UNM Core Curriculum in Physical and Natural Sciences, whi Social and Behavioral Sciences: (3 credits) ich must include a lab.
+Select one course from the UNM Core Curriculum in Physical and Natural Sciences, whi Social and Behavioral Sciences: (3 credits) ch must include a lab.

 PSYC 1110 (Introduction to Psychology) or SOCI 1110 (Introduction to Sociology) 3

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.
 Student Choice: (3 credits)

 3

 Select one additional General Education course from the areas above.
-Students who o do not place into ENGL 1120
+Students who do not place into ENGL 1120